How to Calculate Your EBITDA

 EBITDA stands for “earnings before interest, taxes, depreciation, and amortization.”
 It’s an analysis formula that gauges the financial health of your practice and or determines its valuation.
 When calculating your EBITDA, you’re measuring your net income, with costs related to interest expense, taxes, depreciation, and amortization added back in.

-“Interest” comprise expenses caused by interest rates such as interest on loans by third-party lenders or banks.
+“Interest” comprises expenses caused by interest rates, such as interest on loans by third-party lenders or banks.
 “Taxes” include federal income taxes, as well as state or local taxes imposed by regulatory and government authorities.

 Furthermore, “depreciation” refers to a noncash expense that shows the reduction in the value of fixed company assets.
 “Amortization” is another noncash expense that indicates the cost of significant intangible assets.
 While depreciation signifies asset value reduction, amortization refers to a process that slowly writes off the initial cost of a specific asset.